Jesse Michaels: Visual artwork

 In 1996, Michaels graduated from University of California, Los Angeles (UCLA) where he received a BA degree in Literature.
 He is no longer an active musician, he cites punk music as a formative aesthetic influence and continues to direct his creative energies towards film, literature and visual art.

 Michaels is also regarded as a talented artist, responsible for designing Operation Ivy's well-known and widely recognized "Ska Man" logo as well as other artwork for the album.
 In addition to drawing logos, album covers and other assorted art for his own musical projects, his artwork has been used by bands such as Filth, Neurosis, Green Day (for the band's debut album 39/Smooth) and Against All Authority.

 Michaels has recently been making reprints of sketches and other art available for sale on eBay on a limited basis.
 As an oil painter, Michaels has exhibited his work around the West Coast.

 In 2005, Jesse collaborated with Chris Appelgren of Lookout!
 Records to launch Dynaformer, an art/design collective dedicated to showcasing the artwork of both individuals, as well as offering their artistic talents for hire.
 Although Dynaformer was short-lived, Michaels and Apelgren continue to collaborate.
 In 2013 the pair teamed up to produce the cover of Michaels' debut novel as well as creating an EP design for a solo record by Murder City Devils' Spencer Moody.
-In 2015, Jesse sang on the track "System Fucked" featured on the Leftöver Crack album Constructs of the State.